1990s in video games: Fifth generation consoles (1993–2001)

 Starting in 1993 and ending in 2001, the fifth generation of video games are most widely known to be the 32/64 bit era and for being the transition period for video games to evolve into the third dimension.
-The Nintendo 64 (1996), PlayStation (1994), and Sega Saturn (1994) are considered to be the big three gaming systems of this generation.
+The Nintendo 64 (1996), PlayStation 1 (1994), Sega Saturn (1994), and Atari Jaguar (1993) are considered to be the big four gaming systems of this generation.
 With the introduction of the PlayStation and Saturn, compact discs (CDs) began to replace cartridges however Nintendo continued using them with the Nintendo 64 due to the load times on CDs at the time and became one of the last cartridge based systems in mass production.

-Early sixth generation console (1998-2000)
+Sixth generation console (1998–2006)

-The sixth generation was initiated by the release of the Dreamcast in 1999.
+The sixth generation was initiated by the release of the Dreamcast in 1998.
 It introduced several innovations including Internet gaming as a standard feature through its built-in modem, and a web browser.
 It was also the first home console to always display full SD resolution.
 Despite its early success, the Dreamcast was discontinued prematurely as sales slowed following the release of the PlayStation 2 on March 4, 2000.